airbytehq/airbyte/docs/tutorials/build-a-slack-activity-dashboard.md

 Persist the changes by clicking the Save button.

-### The evolution of the number of Slack workspace members
+### c.
+The evolution of the number of Slack workspace members

 In the exploration page, let’s first get the chart showing the evolution of the number of Slack members.
 To do this, make your settings on this page match the screenshot below: